Cancellation and refunds

 - On "Purchase History", click View Order for the subscription you'd like to cancel.

 Once you cancel a subscription, you won't be charged for future subscription fees.
 Past subscription fees won't be refunded.
 If you have questions, contact the developer through Google Payments.

 If your order was canceled because your card was declined, you'll need to update your payment information.
 Add a new payment option and buy the item again.

 Google reviews orders on a regular basis to ensure that they adhere to our Terms of Service.
 If your order was canceled by Google, this will be stated on your order receipt.
-If a seller insists that your order was canceled by Google, you may request additional details from the Google Wallet team.
+If a seller insists that your order was canceled by Google, you may request additional details from the Google Payments team.

 Request a refund